Activities to Enjoy

 Lyndhurst’s beautiful grounds make for a good walk, and they connect to the Riverwalk, spanning over 32 miles of the Hudson River shoreline.

-Hike/bike/explore/picnic and enjoy the county’s natural beauty, including the returning birds and blooms of spring, in the Hudson River Towns’ large parks – Croton Point Park and Blue Mountain Reservation.
+Hike/bike/explore/picnic and enjoy the county’s natural beauty in the Hudson River Towns’ large parks – Croton Point Park and Blue Mountain Reservation.

 Visit a farmers market for great, fresh and locally produced and harvested food, including produce, meat and fish, baked goods, dairy and prepared food.